 Today, Pigeon Forge is home to about 5,000 full-time residents and a “second home” to over 11 million visitors a year who come to enjoy affordable Pigeon Forge attractions, filled with action-packed fun and family entertainment.
 Dozens and dozens of popular attractions, rides, amusements, theaters, museums, and gift shops line the five mile main parkway through town, all serviced by Trolleys.
 The city is home to the Dollywood theme park, one of the best family attractions in the South.

-Pigeon Forge attractions offers you museums such as the Dinosaur Walk Museum, the Elvis Museum, the Smoky Mountain Car Museum and WonderWorks - an upside-down interactive museum guaranteed keep every member for the family wondering what’s around the next corner.
+A variety of Pigeon Forge museums are offered, such as the Titanic Museum Attraction, the Elvis Museum, the Smoky Mountain Car Museum and WonderWorks - an upside-down interactive museum guaranteed keep every member for the family wondering what’s around the next corner.

 Other popular things to do in Pigeon Forge include miniature golf, bowling, go-Karts, laser tag, arcade games, thrill rides and indoor skydiving.
 For the real extreme adventurer, there is also the Zorb, the New Zealand thrill ride only available in Pigeon Forge!
 Outdoor activities in the Pigeon Forge area range from tubing and whitewater rafting to leaf peeping and wildlife-watching to horseback riding and helicopter tours.